 We are seeking registered nurses who are oncology nurse navigators and want to deepen their own understanding of the survivorship concerns of young breast cancer patients.
 Ideal applicants work with young women affected by breast cancer whose care would be improved through group patient education sessions on survivorship issues.

 We are looking for applicants who are excited about the opportunity, have experience leading group patient education session, and are flexible and motivated to work with us to implement this program.

 - are registered nurses and oncology nurse navigators with at least two years of navigator experience

-- work at community cancer center in southeast region* of United States
+- work at community cancer center

 - have a patient case load which is at least 70 percent breast cancer patients

 - have experience leading group patient education sessions

 - have the capacity and support of their institution to implement the Survivorship Series between April and September 2022